subscan-explorer/subscan-api-docs/source/includes/_price.md

 ## price-converter

-The conversion calculator returns the amount of the target currency base on the amount of source currency given historical price
+The conversion calculator returns the amount of the target currency base on the amount of source currency and historical price

 ```shell
 curl -X POST 'https://polkadot.api.subscan.io/api/open/price_converter' \